-Emergency Actions are a set of simple directives and alert level procedures that may be implemented across a number of emergency situations.
 When an emergency occurs, it is critical that staff members take immediate steps to protect themselves and others.
-With Emergency Actions in place, staff can follow specific directions without having to learn extensive protocols for each of several dozen different emergency situations.
+With Emergency Actions in place, staff can follow specific directions.
 The Incident Commander will decide which Emergency Actions to implement, based on the situation.

-Type Definition ALL CLEAR communicates to students and staff that the emergency is over and normal school operations S can resi ume.
-STATUS EMERGENCY DAMAGE ASSESSMENT is the inspection process used immediately following an Ü emerge emergency (typically will students and staff are under an EVACUATION order) to determine if it is safe to 0, resume resume occupancy of school facilities.
-An EMERGENCY DAMAGE ASSESSMENT should be performed following any event with the potential to cause damage school facilities or equipment.
-CODE RED Enhanced Lock Down If EVACUATION is not a safe option, barricade entry points into your room in an effort to create a sem secure starting point.
-Lock the door from the inside if possible Turn off the lights Stack desks/tables/anything in front of the door Move to a location away from the door Get behind cover is possible RES Assess for possible avenues of escape TRIC > Assess for possible defensive tactics (Counter and/or Swarm (grades 6-12) RESTRICTED MOVEMENT & ACCESS Evacuation 0 > Should be the first consideration.
-Can you get out safely? ÆN. ➢ Is the evacuation due to a fire and/or earthquake?
-1EN > Evacuate to rally point when safe to do so T 8 Is evacuation due to active shooter or other violent critical incident? × Evacuate if safe to rally point or to any other safe location CCE o If there is an accessible escape path, attempt to evacuate the premises.
-SS o Be sure to: Have an escape route and plan in mind (even if it means breaking a window or jumping from a building.
-Evacuate regardless of whether others agree to follow Leave your belongings behind Help others escape, if possible Prevent individuals from entering an area where the active shooter may be Keep your hands visible Follow the instructions of any police officers Pollow the instructions of any police officers Do not attempt to move wounded people Call 911 when you are safe can 311 when you are sare
+S T ALL CLEAR communicates to students and staff that the emergency is over and normal school operations can resume.
+A T U S EMERGENCY DAMAGE ASSESSMENT is the inspection process used immediately following an emergency (typically will students and staff are under an EVACUATION order) to determine if it is safe to resume occupancy of school facilities.
+An EMERGENCY DAMAGE ASSESSMENT should be performed following any event with the potential to cause damage to school facilities or equipment.
+R CODE RED Е Enhanced Lock Down S T If EVACUATION is not a safe option, barricade entry points into your room in an effort to create a semi secure starting point.
+R I Lock the door from the inside if possible C T Turn off the lights Stack desks/tables/anything in front of the door E Move to a location away from the door Get behind cover is possible D Assess for possible avenues of escape М Assess for possible defensive tactics (Counter and/or Swarm (grades 6-12) 0 Evacuation V E Should be the first consideration.
+Can you get out safely?
+M Is the evacuation due to a fire and/or earthquake?
+Evacuate to rally point when safe to do so Е Is evacuation due to active shooter or other violent critical incident? Ν o Evacuate if safe to rally point or to any other safe location Т o If there is an accessible escape path, attempt to evacuate the premises. o Be sure to: & • Have an escape route and plan in mind (even if it means breaking a window or jumping from a building Α window or jumping from a building.Evacuate regardless of whether others agree to follow C Leave your belongings behind C Help others escape, if possible E S Prevent individuals from entering an area where the active shooter may be Keep your hands visible s Follow the instructions of any police officers Do not attempt to move wounded people Call 911 when you are safe